Understanding Valsartan: A Well-Tolerated Blood Pressure Medication

 Additional Health Benefits

-Diabetes Prevention: Studies show that valsartan may reduce the risk of developing type 2 diabetes in high-risk patients compared to some other blood pressure medications.
+Diabetes prevention — Studies show valsartan may reduce the risk of developing type 2 diabetes in high-risk patients compared to some other blood pressure medications.

-Brain Health and Cognitive Protection: Emerging research suggests that ARBs like valsartan may offer protection against cognitive decline and dementia.
-Multiple studies have found that patients taking ARBs have a lower risk of developing dementia and Alzheimer's disease compared to those taking other types of blood pressure medications.
+Brain health and cognitive protection — Emerging research suggests that ARBs like valsartan may offer protection against cognitive decline and dementia.
+Multiple studies have found that patients taking ARBs have a lower risk of developing dementia and Alzheimer’s disease compared to those taking other types of blood pressure medications.
 Some research indicates that ARBs may slow the progression from mild cognitive impairment to dementia and help preserve thinking and language abilities.
-Laboratory studies with valsartan specifically have shown reduced accumulation of brain proteins associated with Alzheimer's disease and improved cognitive performance in research models.
-These brain-protective effects appear to go beyond simple blood pressure control, though more research is needed to fully understand this relationship.
+Laboratory studies with valsartan specifically have shown reduced accumulation of brain proteins associated with Alzheimer’s disease.

 Starting and Monitoring Valsartan